This vegan soba noodle bowl with tofu is a flavor-packed summer meal. Great for weeknights, meal prep, and to-go lunches.

 Instructions

-- Drain the tofu and squeeze out some of the water by pressing on the block with your palms.
-Place on a plate then top it with another plate or cutting board and weigh it down with something heavy (like a couple of cans) to squeeze out as much water as possible (or use a tofu press if you have one).
-Let stand for 15 to 30 minutes, periodically draining off the excess water.
+- Place the tofu in a tofu press, or: place it on a plate, then top with another plate or cutting board, and weigh it down with something heavy, like a couple of cans, to squeeze out as much water as possible.
+Set aside for 15 minutes, periodically draining off the excess water.

 - Cut the tofu into 1-inch cubes and place in a medium bowl.
-Drizzle with 1 tablespoon soy sauce, 1 tablespoon maple syrup, and a few grinds of black pepper.
+Drizzle with 1 tablespoon each soy sauce and maple syrup, and the black pepper.
 Toss to coat.
-Let stand for 5 to 10 minutes.
+Set aside for 10 minutes.

 - In a large non-stick skillet over medium heat, heat enough oil to lightly coat the bottom.
-Add the tofu in a single layer and cook until it forms a brown crust on the bottom, about 2 minutes; watch it carefully since it can burn quickly.
+Add the tofu in a single layer and cook until it forms a brown crust, about 2 minutes; watch it carefully since it can burn quickly.
 Brown the tofu on most sides, cooking it for about 8 minutes total.

 - Meanwhile, bring a medium pot of water to a boil for the noodles.

-- Cook the noodles according to package directions, then drain and rinse under cold running water, separating the strands with your hands to wash off any remaining starch.
+- Cook the noodles according to package directions (being careful not to overcook), then drain and rinse thoroughly under cold running water, separating the strands with your hands to wash off any remaining starch.

-- Transfer the noodles to the bowl with the dressing.
-Add the cucumbers and most of the scallions and peanuts, and toss to coat (I like to toss with my hands to prevent the noodles from breaking).
+- Transfer the noodles to the bowl with the dressing, and add cucumbers, and most of the scallions and peanuts.
+(I like to toss with my hands to prevent the noodles from breaking.)

 - To serve, divide the noodles among 4 bowls and top with the tofu.
 Garnish with the remaining peanuts and scallions.